jnozzi/cocoadev.com/markdown/NSOutlineViewMultipleRoots.md

 ----

-Create multiple outline views, or one outline view with a popup at top to switch between roots, or use a General/NSBrowserView
+Create multiple outline views, or one outline view with a popup at top to switch between roots, or use a NSBrowserView

 ----